khalidmesbah/my-reads/About.md

 - develop the app piece by piece

 ## Components
-- Header
-- BooksShelf
+- App
-- Book
+- NavBar
-- BookDetails
+- Search
 - SearchBar

-## Pages
+- SearchResults
 - Main
-- Search

-### Main Page
-- Header
+- BooksShelves
-- BookShelf
+- BooksShelf
 - Book
+- Select
 - BookDetails
-- Link To Search Page
-### Search Page
-- SearchBar
+- AnchorLink
-  - Book
+- NotFound
-    - BookDetails
+- Loader
-- Link To Main Page

 # Tasks
 - [ ] Use throttle/debounce.
 - [ ] Add inverse data flow.
-- [ ] Add navigation.
+- [x] Add navigation.
 - [x] Add tilt effect.
 - [ ] Host The Project.
 - [ ] ScreenCast the Project and upload it to youtube.
 - [x] Spend some time working on HTML and CSS
 - [x] Add hover effects
-- [ ] Add Animation on scroll
-- [ ] Add Testing
 - [x] Use PropTypes
 - [x] Fix the problem if the first `<Select />` option
 - [x] Use Async/Await instead of promise chaining
 - [ ] Add EsLint
 - [ ] Add Prettier
 - [ ] Use TypeScript
-- [ ] Add Dark Mode
+- [x] Add Dark Mode
-- [ ] Make it responsive
+- [x] Make it responsive
 - [x] Add Confirm deletion
 - [x] Use BootStrap
-- [ ] Add Scroll in the bookshleves in the main page
+- [x] Add custom scrollbar
+- [x] Test the website on different browsers
+- [x] Fix the bug which is (when changing the user while on bookDetails)

 # Submission Instructions - Project Submission Checklist
 - [x] The project adheres the HTML style guidelines